akazukin5151/kpxhs/README.md

 Read the man page for more details.
 The rendered markdown is available online at https://github.com/twenty5151/kpxhs/blob/master/docs/kpxhs.1.md

 Alternatively, it can be installed for offline reading manually.
 No superuser permissions are required.
-Downloaded the source code and install with `cd docs && make && make copy`; view with `man kpxhs`
+Copy the pre-built man page in [docs/kpxhs.1](https://github.com/twenty5151/kpxhs/raw/master/docs/kpxhs.1) to, eg, `~/.local/share/man/man1/`.
+View with `man kpxhs`.
+The man page can also be manually built with `cd docs && make && make copy`. `pandoc` is required for this manual build.

 # License